zeroae/ap-light/README.md

 This image use four directories:

-- **/container/environment**: for environment files.
+- **/opt/ap/environment**: for environment files.
-- **/container/service**: for services to install, setup and run.
+- **/opt/ap/service**: for services to install, setup and run.
-- **/container/service-available**: for service that may be on demand downloaded, installed, setup and run.
+- **/opt/ap/service-available**: for service that may be on demand downloaded, installed, setup and run.
-- **/container/tool**: for image tools.
+- **/opt/ap/tool**: for image tools.

 By the way at run time another directory is created:
-- **/container/run**: To store container run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.
+- **/opt/ap/run**: To store container run environment, state, startup files and process to run based on files in  /opt/ap/environment and /opt/ap/service directories.

 But this will be dealt with in the following section.

 ### Service directory structure

-This section define a service directory that can be added in /container/service or /container/service-available.
+This section define a service directory that can be added in /opt/ap/service or /opt/ap/service-available.

 - **my-service**: root directory
+- **my-service/bin**: binaries and utilities which are moved to /opt/ap/bin
 - **my-service/containerpilot.d**: containerpilot configuration JSON files (.json) or templates (.json.cptmpl).
 - **my-service/consul.d**: consul agent configuration JSON files (not mandatory)
 - **my-service/install.sh**: install script (not mandatory).